Time to relax: Three tips to balance stress and recovery

 Parenthood during the pandemic has been a polarising experience.
 Juggling work alongside household pressures has seen a decline in mental health, with parents now the most likely to prioritise work-life balance in future roles.

-Between reduced demand and businesses closing their doors for months on end, the coronavirus pandemic has hit the UK and global economy in a way not seen since the 1930s.
+The coronavirus pandemic has hit the UK and the global economy in a way that we have not seen since the 1930s.

 Whilst working from home has caused increased pressures, we’ve also seen positive outcomes as a result of our new found flexibility.

-Between gyms being closed, fitness classes stopped and outdoor exercise limited for large parts of lockdown, we looked at how coronavirus and lockdown has affected our physical wellbeing in our latest piece of research.
+Between gyms being closed, no fitness classes and outdoor exercise limited, we looked at how lockdown has affected our physical wellbeing.

-What started as a short-term response to a global emergency looks set to change how we work and what we expect from our employers in the long term.
+What started as a short-term response to coronavirus looks set to change how we work and what we expect from our ‘new normal’.

 From a word that few people had heard of to an everyday part of conversation, furlough has been one of the major topics and sources of debate throughout the coronavirus outbreak.

-The majority of the UK’s workforce has now spent nearly three months in lockdown.
-Businesses have had to adopt new ways of working, with people managing families, the fear of job security and a change in working environment.
+The majority of the UK’s workforce has now spent nearly three months in lockdown, leaving businesses to adopt new ways of working.

 Though many businesses are taking steps towards returning to work, remote working is set to remain a key part of how we do business, with 45% of employees saying they’ll work remotely more often in the future according to our latest piece of research.